near/threshold-signatures/docs/benches/model.md

 Next we brainstormed and implemented a more representative approach that utilizes a more "advanced technique" based on snapshotting the communication then replaying the protocol with a single participant using the snapshot.
 This technique allowed us to measure the basic computation time per participant and include network latency and the size of data sent over the wire.

+If interested only in the advanced benchmarking technique, please skip to section [Advanced Technique](#advanced-technique)

 ## Naive Technique

 A quick solution to benchmark our schemes is to run the entire protocol for all the participant (side-by-side) and analyse the results.